Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Performance Evaluation

 where we artificially add redundancy and repetitive modalities to control and track the behavior of the optimal selection.
 Also, we customize 3 types of tasks for different receivers.
 The first receiver needs to distinguish the parity of handwritten digits, which is a classification task with 2-classes.
 The second needs to identify whether digits have a ring structure (0, 4, 6, 8, 9 or not) with 6-classes.
 The third needs to accomplish the typical 0-9 recognition with 10-classes.

-For MM-Fi, we also develop a SemCom system involving 4 transmitters and 3 receivers.
+For MM-Fi, we also develop a semantic communication system involving 4 transmitters and 3 receivers.
 Every transmitter has 4 modalities while each receiver has its specific task.
-We customize 8 types of modalities ($A$-$H$), where $A$-$G$ correspond respectively to RGB, view-1 of infra-red, view-2 of infra-red, depth, LiDAR, mmWave, and WiFi-CSI, all of which are inherent entries of the dataset.
+We customize 8 types of modalities ($A$-$H$), where $A$-$G$ correspond respectively to view-1 of infra-red, view-2 of infra-red, depth, RGB, LiDAR, mmWave, and WiFi-CSI, all of which are inherent entries of the dataset.
 In addition, $H$ is the vectorized random noise.
 We have a similar matrix as (\ref{matrix_1}) to represent local observations,

 We naturally have 3 types of tasks from MM-Fi's data annotation.
 The first receiver needs to predict 3D human pose key points with a form in $\mathbb{R}^{17\times 3}$, which is regarded as a regression task.
 The second needs to categorize 27 daily or rehabilitation actions corresponding to these data entries (27 classes).
 Data are collected from 4 different scenes.
 The third one needs to identify from which scenario the data comes (4 classes).